ANSWERED ON THIS PAGE:

 - What makes Emergo by UL ideally qualified to represent your company in Europe?

-Manufacturers of medical and in vitro diagnostic (IVD) devices based outside the European Union are required by law to designate an Authorized Representative in order to carry out clinical studies within Europe.
+Manufacturers of medical and in vitro diagnostic (IVD) devices based outside the European Union, if they sponsor a clinical study, are required by law to designate a Legal Representative in order to carry out clinical studies within Europe.
 This position was previously established as part of EU regulatory practice for medical devices, but its definition and role has been further elaborated under the Medical Devices Regulation (EU) 2017/745 (MDR) and the In Vitro Diagnostic Medical Devices Regulation (EU) 2017/746 (IVDR).
-MDR defines an Authorized Representative as “any natural or legal person established within the Union who has received and accepted a written mandate from a manufacturer, located outside the Union, to act on the manufacturer's behalf in relation to specified tasks with regard to the latter's obligations under this Regulation.”

-The role of the Authorized Representative in EU clinical trials
+The role of the Legal Representative in EU clinical trials

 Our clinical research team specializes in pre- and post-market clinical studies for medical devices.
 These studies are critically important for ensuring that your device functions in a safe and effective manner while fulfilling its intended use.
 MDR and IVDR have placed particular emphasis on the importance of conducting clinical trials and publishing clinical data with full transparency.
-If your company is interested in accessing the European market, clinical studies conducted in Europe are likely to bear more weight than those performed in locations such as the US or Australia.
+If your company is interested in accessing the European market, clinical studies conducted in Europe are an important consideration.

 - Documentation to be submitted to Local Authorities, including Clinical Study Protocol, Investigator Brochure, Risk Assessment, and information supporting the device’s safety and efficacy.